 \subsection{Notation}

 Throughout, we will use the notation $[n]$ to denote the set $\{1,2,\dots n\}$.
-Capitals denote random variables, lowercase letters observations.
+Capitals denote random variables and lowercase letters denote observations.
 We will use indices $i$ for samples (e.g. interviews), $j$ for causes of death, $k$ for questions on the interview, and $\ell$ for blocks.
 We denote the r-simplex by $\Delta_r$, the discrete uniform distribution over the set $S$ by $U(S)$, and the indicator function for set $S$ by $\ind{S}$.
-We will adopt the convention that for a set $X$ usually containing elements indexed by a set $S$, the notation $X_{-S'}$ means the subset of $X$ containing only those elements with indices in $S \setminus S'$.
+We will use the convention that for a set $X$ usually containing elements indexed by a set $S$, the symbols $X_S$ and $X_{-S'}$ for some $S'\subseteq S$ mean the tuple of $X$ containing only those elements with indices in $S'$ or $S \setminus S'$.